mitchellvitez/raspi-lights/README.md

 Take a look at `test.pxl`.
 You can compile this file by running `./PixllCompiler test.pxl > test.pxl-compiled.py`

-There are only two kinds of code blocks in Pixll (as well as comments which are just lines beginning with `#`).
+There are only three kinds of code blocks in Pixll (as well as comments which are just lines beginning with `#`).
 The first is an array declaration.

 These begin with the keyword `array` followed by the name of the array.
 Then there are two array names separated by a "stars and bars" pattern.
 This pattern provides a way to combine the arrays on either side.
 Read the pattern from left to right.
 Every time you see a bar, fill in the next element of the left-hand array.
 Every time you see a star, fill in the next element of the right-hand array.
 This pattern cycles infinitely.
 In this way, very complicated arrays can be built up from interactions betwen simpler ones.